 What Could Go Wrong?

 These remote Bluetooth trackers pose an interesting situation.
 First, they only track within Bluetooth range which is around 200 - 400 feet.
-But, the Tile also has a community find feature that allows anyone with the Tile app to find your Tile and alert you.
+But, the Tile also has a Community Find feature that allows anyone with the Tile app to find your Tile and alert you.
 This is a good feature, but it can be used for bad purposes.
-In a unlikely scenario, someone could slip a Tile tracker into your possessions without you finding out, and can use the community find feature to track your location without you knowing.
+In an unlikely scenario, someone could slip a Tile tracker into your possessions without you finding out, and can use the community find feature to track your location without you knowing.

 How Does It Share Your Data?